esmnext/esmx/examples/docs/src/en/guide/start/environment.md

 ### Enabling Compatibility Support

 ::: warning Important Note
-While the framework defaults to compatibility mode builds, to achieve full support for older browsers, you need to add the [es-module-shims](https://github.com/guybedford/es-module-shims) dependency to your project.
+Esmx defaults to compatibility mode builds to support a wider range of browsers.
+However, to achieve full support for older browsers, you still need to add the [es-module-shims](https://github.com/guybedford/es-module-shims) dependency to your project.
 :::

 Add the following script to your HTML file: